cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.terminal/README.md

-com.ibm.cicsdev.vsam
+com.ibm.cicsdev.terminal
 ===

-Provides examples for using VSAM files from a JCICS environment.
-All examples have a ESDS, KSDS, and RRDS variant.
-The numbered example classes are driving classes, with the ExampleCommon classes performing the JCICS calls.

-* `*Example1` - Writes a single record to a file.
-* `*Example2` - Reads a single record from a file.
-* `*Example3` - Updates a single record in a file.
+Provides some sample Java code to show how to parse arguments when a Java program is used as an initial program on a transaction, and the transaction is started from a terminal.

+The code first checks we are associated with a terminal, and then performs `receive()` call to obtain the data supplied at the terminal.

+This data is then broken down using the `java.util.StringTokenizer` class to split the supplied arguments on word boundaries.

-* `*Example4` - Deletes a single record in a file (not ESDS).
+* `TerminalExample1` - a simple class to demonstrate receiving arguments from a terminal in a JCICS environment.
-* `*Example5` - Browses a VSAM file.
-* `*ExampleCommon` - Various routines that perform the required JCICS calls.

 ## Supporting files

-* `lib/vsam.jar` - a pre-built JAR containing the JZOS generated record that maps the copybook structure used in all the VSAM samples (includes source).
-* `/etc/VSAM` - contains sample JCL to define the required VSAM files, and the output of a DFHCSDUP EXTRACT operation needed to define the required programs and transactions.
+* [`/etc/Terminal`](../../etc/Terminal) - contains the output of a DFHCSDUP EXTRACT operation needed to define the required programs and transactions.

 ## Running the Example

-At a 3270 terminal screen, enter the transaction you wish to run, for example JVK1 will run the VSAM KSDS example 1.
+At a 3270 terminal screen, enter the transaction you wish to run, followed by some optional arguments.

-    JVK1
+    JTM1 Hello from CICS!

-and the following output will be returned
+and the following output will be returned (assuming upper-casing is enabled for the terminal):

-    JVK1 - Starting KsdsExample1
+    JTM1 Hello from CICS! - Starting TerminalExample1
-    VSAM KSDS record addition example
-    Wrote record with key 0x0003E712
+    Arg 0 : JTM1
+    Arg 1 : HELLO
+    Arg 2 : FROM
+    Arg 3 : CICS!
-    Completed KsdsExample1
+    Completed TerminalExample1

-### Project com.ibm.cicsdev.terminal

-* TerminalExample1 - A simple class to demonstrate receiving arguments from a terminal in a JCICS environment.